When talking about how to create successful direct mail, there is always a huge emphasis on the benefits of using personalisation within it.

-- Feedback from previous campaigns you’ve run or using data you’ve gathered
+- Feedback from previous campaigns you’ve run or used data you’ve gathered

 How does this help you decide what images to use?
-It’s clear that the majority of the male population are going to have a different preference to the female population, as well as the younger generation might not be to relate to the same images as those a lot older than them can.
-Relating images to someone’s interests will make them much more likely to convert and if you’re aiming to convert lots of different people, variable data printing is what you’re looking for.
+The majority of the male population are going to have a different preference to the female population, as well as the younger generation might not be to relate to the same images as those a lot older than they can.
+Relating images to someone’s interests will make them much more likely to convert.
+If you’re aiming to convert lots of different people, variable data printing is what you’re looking for.

 Using Variable Data Printing

 Variable data printing is one of the most successful ways of enhancing the return on investment of a direct mail campaign.
 This allows for multiple variations of a mailshot to be printed, such as different content and colour and multiple images, all within a single batch of printing.

 By using this method, it means you can appeal to multiple customers, whilst still only printing the same number of items as if you were printing a batch of standard direct mail, all of this costing you the same in terms of money and time.

 Using the Direct Mail Company to Personalise Your Direct Mail

 By not personalising your direct mail, you can guarantee its chances of success will be massively decreased.

 If you need assistance from a reputable mailing house, with gathering the correct data to personalise your direct mail, the personalisation itself or information on our Bulk Postage services, don’t hesitate to contact us today – email@example.com.